lhs-open/lhs-guide/docs/index.md

 - Open LHS Project

 The Open LHS Project has started an [Open Synthetic Patient Data repository](https://github.com/lhs-open/synthetic-data) on GitHub.
-The complete collection of synthetic patient datasets is publicly available in the Harvard Dataverse: [Synthetic Patient Data ML Dataverse](https://dataverse.harvard.edu/dataverse/synthetic-patient-ml).
-It includes original Synthea patient records and pre-processed datasets ready for machine learning.
+It was seeded with the pre-processed Synthea datasets ready for machine learning and some original Synthea patient records that were used in the ML-LHS simulation study above.
+Because its data size is too big, the complete collection of synthetic patient datasets is publicly available in the Harvard Dataverse: [Synthetic Patient Data ML Dataverse](https://dataverse.harvard.edu/dataverse/synthetic-patient-ml).

 ## Other synthetic patient data